“Even in front of nature one must compose” - Edgar Degas

-Learning the Language of Pictorial Composition may be the most important step you will ever take in mastering the art of landscape photography!
+Learning the Language of Composition might be the most important step you will ever take in mastering landscape photography!